jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 * ``RANSKWSSTInters`` : kernel to compute turbulent flux for SST turbulence model

-The class hierarchy of physical boundary interfaces can be depicted as below.
+The class hierarchy of physical boundary interfaces can be depicted as follows:

 .. inheritance-diagram:: pybaram.solvers.ranskwsst.inters.RANSKWSSTBCInters
                          pybaram.solvers.ranssa.inters.RANSSABCInters